layquack/Twister-UI-Manjaro/README.md

 run the setup script without sudo

-credits to Grassmunk,b00merang and the Twister Community
+credits to Grassmunk,b00merang,natsurii for the neofetch theme, and the Twister Community